 Keeping this in mind, the life cycles of the products decide the frequency of new-product introduction in the market.
-Product life cycle is used to predict when the demand will rise and every aspect of production is mobilized to cut down delivery time.
+The product life cycle is used to predict when the demand will rise and every aspect of production is mobilized to cut down the delivery time.
 When the demand rises, the products, dressed in a new avatar, armed with improved features are put out for consumers to purchase.
 The game ultimately is about developing appealing products and delivering them in the least possible time, with the only question being about volume and distribution tactics.

 The issue with such a level of demand projection is the uncertainty in demand variables.
 This brings us to a few key questions that need to be answered as soon as possible.

 To take care of these problems, a system needs to be put in place that can empower each key member in the equation to action independent decisions.
 A layered architecture that isolates each supply/demand activity goes a long way in taking on known challenges.

 An investment in an effective enterprise resource planning (ERP) system is required.
 The ERP, manned by a skilled member of the team, not only fills in the communication gaps but also goes a long way in mapping demand trends for future actions.
 But this, however, only envelops the patronage of the faithful consumer base.
 Factoring in the supply for a new customer base is where the real challenge lies.

 To tackle this problem, working towards optimizing the system lead time becomes imperative, which means emphasizing on supply chain operations to narrow the time gap.
 To get this done, several steps can be taken to ensure the involved processes are sped up.